Abkhazia–Syria relations: Post-Ba'athist Syria

+The Assad regime collapsed in December 2024.
+With the vast majority of Russians leaving Syria after 8 December 2024, Abkhazian diplomatic personnel were withdrawn from Syria on 15 December 2024.

+On 31 January 2025, Georgian opposition parties urged Syria to revoke recognition of Abkhazia and South Ossetia.
+There were also calls for the Syrian transitional government to withdraw its recognition of Abkhazia by U.S. Congressman Joe Wilson.

-In May 2025 Syrian Minister of Foreign Affairs and Compatriots Abroad Asaad al-Shaibani congratulated Oleg Bartsits on his appointment as Minister of Foreign Affairs of the Republic of Abkhazia and hope that they will be able to strengthen bilateral relations between the two countries and deepen joint cooperation in various areas.
-Then diplomats from Embassy of Abkhazia participated in a diplomatic table tennis tournament in Damascus taking place under the auspices of the MFA of Syria.
+In May 2025 Syrian Minister of Foreign Affairs and Compatriots Abroad Asaad al-Shaibani congratulated Oleg Bartsits on his appointment as Minister of Foreign Affairs of the Republic of Abkhazia and hoped that they will be able to strengthen bilateral relations between the two countries and deepen joint cooperation in various areas.
+Diplomats from Embassy of Abkhazia participated in a diplomatic table tennis tournament in Damascus taking place under the auspices of the MFA of Syria.
 The Abkhaz Ambassador to Syria Muhammad Ali held a meeting in June 2025 Marwan Al-Halabi, Minister of Higher Education and Scientific Research of Syria and discussed the relationship of scientific research cooperation between the two countries.
 Abkhazian Foreign Minister Oleg Bartsits has met with Assad al-Shaibani in Damascus, where they discussed Abkhazian–Syrian cooperation and current affairs and developing trade via the sea.

+During the OSCE Parliamentary Assembly meeting in July 2025 in Porto, Portugal, it adopted the Porto Declaration calling on the Syrian government to withdraw recognition of Abkhazia and South Ossetia and recognize Georgia's territorial integrity.

-In August 2025, delegation of Abkhazia headed by Oleg Bartsits took part in the opening ceremony of the 62nd Damascus International Fair., they were are participating at the invitation of the Syrian Government and President Ahmed al-Sharaa.
+In August 2025, delegation of Abkhazia headed by Oleg Bartsits took part in the opening ceremony of the 62nd Damascus International Fair, they were are participating at the invitation of the Syrian Government and President Ahmed al-Sharaa.
 Abkhazia was one of 20 countries to participate in the Damascus International Fair.

-While Abkhazia has been accepting students from the Syria to study at the Abkhazian State University that for the second year in a row, during September 2025 new Syrian students are heading there.
+While Abkhazia has been accepting students from Syria to study at the Abkhazian State University that for the second year in a row, during September 2025 new Syrian students headed there.